NgooChuong/SHAREJOURNEYS-MANAGEMENT/README.md

 ## Overview 🌟

-**Share-Journeys-Management** is a comprehensive backend system designed to manage posts, user interactions, and administrative functions related to shared journeys.
-This system supports various features for users, administrators, and staff to ensure smooth and efficient management of shared journey posts and interactions.
+**Share-Journeys-Management** is a comprehensive backend system that provides APIs to manage posts, user interactions, and administrative functions related to shared journeys.
+This system supports various features for users, administrators, and staff to ensure smooth and efficient management of shared journey posts and interactions through well-defined APIs.

 ## Features 🚀

 ### For Clients 👥

 - **Authentication**:  Secure user authentication using OAuth 2. 🔒
 - **Post Management**:
   - **Filter and Search**: Ability to filter and search for posts. 🔍
   - **CRUD Operations**: Create, Read, Update, and Delete posts. ✏️